 Bringing the orchestra to Priestley Smith School for Visually Impaired Children, Perry Barr, Birmingham

-During September and December 2019 and January-March 2020, 4 OOTS musicians and 2 OOTS staff delivered an exciting and very rewarding project for primary and secondary visually impaired children attending Priestley Smith School in Birmingham.
+During September and December 2019 and January-March 2020, four OOTS musicians and two OOTS staff delivered an exciting and very rewarding project for primary and secondary visually impaired children attending Priestley Smith School in Birmingham.
 Matthew Forbes (cello), Louise Braithwaite (oboe), Robyn Lund (viola) and Martha-Ann Brookes (trombone/trumpet) offered initial instrumental lessons to all 19 upper primary phase children and this phase of the project culminated in a sharing performance to parents on 16th December 2019.
-Secondary pupils were working on developing short composition when the COVID-19 outbreak brought our activity in school to a sad end – for now.
-Instruments were provided on loan to OOTS by Services for Education, the music education hub for Birmingham and our supporting partners in this project.
+Secondary pupils were working on developing short composition when the COVID-19 outbreak brought our activity in schools to a sad end.
+However, we were able to continue working with schools by supporting two older students, Vinicius and Millie, to professionally arrange and record two of their pieces, ‘The Evening Falls’ and “I don’t want no kisses’.

 Feedback from teaching staff includes: